24. 6. 2014

 Glorious past, promising future

-The original idea to establish an ironworks in Vítkovice came from Rudolf Archbishop of Olomouc in 1828.
+The original idea to establish an ironworks in Vítkovice came from Archduke Rudolf of Austria, Cardinal and Archbishop of Olomouc, in 1828.
 Gradually six furnaces were brought into operation.
 The entire Vítkovice area is currently undergoing complete regeneration.
-During this process the giant former gasworks will be transformed into an innovative, multipurpose venue.
+During this process the giant former gasworks is transformed into an innovative, multipurpose venue.
 In the near future the complex will also gain an industrial museum and an attraction called World of Technology, an imaginative place of education and entertainment for all the family